 Sometimes the best solution is to focus on a single feature of a minimum viable product: the one defining the entire functionality of your program.
 For Viber and Whatsapp, such a feature is obviously messaging.

 In some cases, it's better to spend time and money to perfect 1 priority characteristic of the platform than to create a more advanced but ineffective functionality.

 So it remains to choose your core feature and proceed with its development.

 - Yahoo! started as a one-page site with a list of links to other web resources.
 And look at how powerful it has become nowadays!

 - Another example of single-feature MVPs is Foursquare.
 Today it’s a popular location-based social network, a true city guide.
 The program has quite extended functionality and is therefore loved by many.
-However, in the past, the application focused on a simple feature and provided users with the possibility to “check-in” in different places.
-And only when the app creators succeeded with such a kind of service, they decided it's time to improve it.
+However, in the past, the application focused on a simple feature and provided users with the possibility to “check in” in different places.
+And only when the app creators succeeded with such a kind of service, they decided it was time to improve it.
 And they didn't have to act at random, they were guided by the wishes of users.

 Here we’re dealing with a rather unusual case when a great MVP was initially unplanned, it appeared by chance... one might say, by accident.

 - Oddly enough, Twitter is the result of just such an accident.
 It was originally developed as an internal tool for Odeo and was called Twttr.
 Its purpose was to send short messages via SMS (intracorporate messages, between staff).
 Odeo employees took a real fancy to Twttr, which led to the idea of creating a whole online network of the same type.

 - Slack was created as a chat for players of the game Glitch.
 Alas, the game failed, but Slack succeeded and turned into a corporate messenger.